 This article will help you:

-- Learn how Optimizely X Web Experimentation calculates results to enable business decisions
+- Learn how Optimizely X Web Experimentation and Full Stack calculate results to enable business decisions

 - Determine the definitions and formulas for result metrics